gbiggs/flexicomps/flexilogger/README.txt

 Requirements
 ------------

-The component require OpenRTM-python-1.0.0 or greater.
+The component requires OpenRTM-python-1.0.0 or greater.

 This component uses the new string formatting operations that were introduced in Python 2.6.
 It will not function with an earlier version of Python.
 It has